 We have since presented our work at LA City Hall, in several community events, and at local and regional conferences.
 We have shared our research findings with health workers, policymakers, funders, and researchers.
-Additional data will be made publicly available on this website in 2020.
+T

-In 2019, we formed the Transmasculine Health Justice Initiative and convened advisors to identify policy advocacy goals and future research priorities.
+In 2019, we formed the Transmasculine Health Justice LA (TMHL:LA) initiative and convened advisors to identify policy advocacy goals and future research priorities.
 We are currently working to break social isolation and address critical health and social resource needs during COVID-19.

 To learn more or get involved, contact our team.